April 13th 2022

 - Added the option for Admin Users to see the last login date and time for teachers and session participants

 We will be adding to and improving the video streaming functionalities in Connect.
-We will also continue to fine-tune the functionalities based on the feedback we receive from teachers around the world, so be sure to send us your ideas and suggestions – we look forward to hearing from you!
+We will also continue to fine-tune the functionalities based on the feedback we receive from language teachers around the world, so be sure to send us your ideas and suggestions – we look forward to hearing from you!

 November 22nd, 2021: